is one of those rare painters whose personal vision, rather than distoring

 in an artistic light.

 Although she is equally comfortable working in both oils and acrylics, she feels that the new developments in recent years to acrylics make them a perfect vehicle for infinite versatility and personal expression.
-This is explored and illustrated in depth in her book, "Modern Acrylics", published in 2011 and now available in bookstores worldwide.
+This is explored and illustrated in depth in her book, "Modern Acrylics".
+She has also recently authored "Color Theory" and "Getting Started in Acrylics", available in art stores worldwide and online at Amazon.com.

 The urban landscapes of NYC provide her with endless opportunities to communicate